 Grandma Mac never had any recipes written down and I sure wish she had, because she had a killer chicken spaghetti - a homemade version made from a hen, and not the kind of cheesy chicken spaghetti most folks think about - a recipe I have done my best to replicate.
 Well, close as I could anyways.
 Anyway, this soup isn't quite Grandma Mac's exact recipe either, but it is close enough to bring back some mighty fond memories of her.

-I wrote this for sirloin for a quicker cook time, but when I have time, I love to substitute a braising roast or stew meat instead, adding in those beef bones for that slow simmer.
+I wrote this for sirloin or tenderloin tips for a quicker cook time, but when I have time, I love to substitute a braising roast or stew meat instead, adding in those beef bones for that slow simmer.
 Just allow for a longer cooking time before adding in your potatoes and/or vegetables.
 If you want to let the soup low simmer for awhile, wait to add the potatoes until about 20 minutes before serving.

 For an added layer of flavor, roast off the beef bones first.
 Preheat oven to 400 degrees F. Toss the bones in oil and roast, turning about every 15 minutes, for about 40 to 45 minutes or until nicely browned.
 Take care not to burn the bones as they will make the stock bitter.
 Remove, transfer the bones and any drippings to the soup pot.